BardicDefense/purple-hack/README.md

 modifiers.

 For **Skill Checks**, the player rolls 1d6 and adds any situational modifiers.
-If the result equals or exceeds the character's Skill Target for the skill being tested, the check succeeds.
+If the result equals or exceeds the character’s Skill Target for the skill being tested, the check succeeds.
 Skills default to a target of 6, unless the character has a Skill improvement that indicates a lower target.
 A roll of natural 1 always fails, and a roll of a natural 6 always succeeds, irrespective